RUDRA-PRATAP-SINGH01/Distributed-rate-limiter/docs/architecture/request-flow.md

 The Mermaid source at [../diagrams/request-flow.mmd](../diagrams/request-flow.mmd) is the authoritative numbering:

-- Steps 10–34: mutating + `Idempotency-Key`
+- Steps 10 to 34: mutating + `Idempotency-Key`
-- Steps 36–46: normal path with denial cache
+- Steps 36 to 46: normal path with denial cache

 For idempotency-only detail see [../diagrams/idempotency-flow.mmd](../diagrams/idempotency-flow.mmd).
 For routing after allow see [routing-architecture.md](./routing-architecture.md).